arielsanchezmora/vDocumentation/README.md

 ![install_vDocumentation_1.03](https://github.com/arielsanchezmora/vDocumentation/blob/master/install_vDocumentation_1.03.png)

-For now, use this manual process:
+If you can't use the online method, use this manual process:

   1 Download the two files inside the vDocumentation folder.